Learn / Blog / Article

 10 use cases for improving your website based on customer feedback

 How can you improve your website with the information you learn?
 Here are ten use cases along with some real-world examples.

 Use case #1: improve the usability of your website

 Why it matters: every time someone uses your website, they’re interacting with your brand.
 The more usable your website, the happier your visitors will be... and happier visitors are more likely to convert (and recommend you to others).

-Use Case: Matalan, a leading fashion retailer from the UK, used Hotjar’s Incoming Feedback tool (along with some Hotjar polls) to identify usability pain points, and they redesigned elements of their website to address those concerns.
+Use Case: Matalan, a leading fashion retailer from the UK, used Hotjar’s Feedback tool (along with some Hotjar surveys) to identify usability pain points, and they redesigned elements of their website to address those concerns.
 When they A/B tested the new features, Matalan saw a 17% uptick in winning tests.
-In other words, getting website design feedback helped them create a better user experience.
+In other words, getting website design feedback from user testing helped them optimize a better user experience.

 Use case #2: redesign your website

 Why it matters: we recommend making regular, incremental improvements to your website rather than doing a complete redesign, but this approach may not be realistic for you.
 If you require a complete redesign for whatever reason, collecting user feedback is a must.

 How it's done: add the website feedback button on every page and a pop-up survey that appears when visitors are about to leave the site.